 It also echoes Stephen Crane’s famous short story, “Open Boat” (1897), based

 on his experiences surviving the sinking of a ship he was on.
-He survived with
+He survived

-experience changed the men’s world view:
+reveal how the experience changed the men’s world view:

 When night came, the white waves rolled back and forth in the